-Supervision should consult the Safety Department for specific needs and types of extinguishers as well as other fire protection requirement prior to starting any hot work or moving into unknown areas.
-Hot work permits are required anytime the work creates a potential fire; i.e. cutting, welding, grinder, etc.
+Project Supervision should consult the Safety Department for specific needs and types of extinguishers as well as other fire protection requirements prior to starting projects, any hot work, or moving into unknown areas.
+LeChase hot work permits are required anytime work creates a potential fire; i.e. cutting, welding, grinder, etc. LeChase's hot work permit is to be used unless the client has a permit/process they require.
+This process must be equal to or more stringent than LeChase's.